-Also note that this is an unsealed road, but it has been quite well maintained.
-A 4WD vehicle certainly isn’t necessary, but it’s still recommended to drive carefully, especially after a period of rainfall.
+Also note that Victoria Falls Rd is unsealed, but it is in good condition.
+A 4WD vehicle certainly isn’t required, but it’s recommended to drive carefully, especially after a period of rainfall.

-Follow this unsealed road for about 5km until you reach a small car park with a few picnic tables.
-The start of the track is at the eastern end of this car park (see map location).
+After about 5 km on this road, you will arrive at a small car park and a picnic area.
+The start of the track is at the eastern end of the car park (see map).

 One beautiful lookout and two scenic waterfalls; that’s what you get to enjoy when you do the steep Victoria Falls Walking Track down into the Grose Valley.